paketo-buildpacks/node-start/rfcs/0000-node-start.md

 ## Proposal

-Create a buildpack that will require `node` to be in the built image and that will write a start command.
+Create a buildpack that will require `node` to be in the app image and that will write a start command.

 ## Motivation